jarvisji/Demo-Java-RestService/README.md

 # Demo-Java-RestService

-This is one of my historical project, not in maintian now, just for reference, and demo my experience.
+This is one of my historical project, not in maintain now, just for reference, and demo my experience.

 This project is built by Java + Spring + Hibernate.
 It exposes RESTful APIs to front-end.